Contrasting Cheetah Net Supply Chain Service (NASDAQ:CTNT) & Acacia Diversified (OTCMKTS:ACCA)

 |N/A

 0.0% of Cheetah Net Supply Chain Service shares are owned by institutional investors.
-54.7% of Cheetah Net Supply Chain Service shares are owned by company insiders.
-Comparatively, 50.2% of Acacia Diversified shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+54.7% of Cheetah Net Supply Chain Service shares are owned by insiders.
+Comparatively, 50.2% of Acacia Diversified shares are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Summary